 Melissa enjoyed teaching at the Pennsylvania Dance Conservatory for three years and currently is the Artistic Director at Southwest Ballet Theatre.
 When Melissa is not dancing or teaching ballet she enjoys spending time with her husband and three children.

-Daniel Baudendistel has been with SWBT since it’s founding and has led a variety of classes.
+Daniel Baudendistel has been with SWBT since it’s founding and has choreographed a number of performances and led a variety of classes.